Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Wine rated (2020 guide) 93/100

-A beautiful, fresh structure supported by elegant, silky tannins, with a well-balanced, savory finish and excellent length.
-The higher-than-usual proportion of Cabernet Franc (27%) builds the finish.
+A beautiful, fresh structure supported by elegant, silky tannins, with a well-defined, savory finish and excellent length.
+The higher-than-usual proportion of Cabernet Franc—27%—shapes the finish.

 About the estate:

-This vast 32-hectare vineyard, located on the Saint-Hippolyte plateau, the highest point in the appellation, has undergone numerous improvements and is beginning to eloquently express the terroir, bolstered by its grand cru classé status acquired in 2012.
-Under the leadership of Pauline Bich Chandon-Moët and her husband, the estate has returned to the forefront and has acquired, in addition to new, more modern production facilities, an original wine tourism complex where visitors are welcomed "as if they were at home."
-One of the most pleasant places in the appellation.
+This vast, contiguous 32-hectare vineyard, located on the Saint-Hippolyte plateau—the highest point in the appellation—has undergone numerous improvements and is beginning to express the terroir with great eloquence, bolstered by its Grand Cru Classé status, which it earned in 2012.
+Under the leadership of Pauline Bich Chandon-Moët and her husband, the estate has returned to the forefront and has equipped itself not only with a new, more modern production facility but also with a unique wine tourism complex, where visitors are welcomed “just like at home.”
+One of the most pleasant spots in the appellation.
 Spectacular progress, made possible by a highly talented technical team.

 Guide Hachette des vins